msarmento1/DisysBot-Slave/README.md

 #### Prereqs:
 - [NodeJS v8.10.0 LTS or better](https://nodejs.org/en/)
 - [Protocol](https://github.com/comnetunb/protocol).
-Extract the protocol directory and put it on the same level as the worker directory (It *must* be named as protocol)
+Extract the protocol directory and put it on the same level as the slave directory

 After downloading and extracting the source to a directory, on a terminal, run the following command: